Indonesian passport

 An Indonesian passport (Paspor Indonesia) is a travel document issued by the Government of Indonesia to Indonesian citizens residing in Indonesia or overseas.
-The main governing body with regards to the issuance of such passport(s), possession(s), withdrawal and related matters is the Directorate General of Immigration under the Ministry of Immigration and Correction.
+The main governing body with regard to the issuance of such passport(s), possession(s), withdrawal and related matters is the Directorate General of Immigration under the Ministry of Immigration and Correction.
 Indonesia does not recognize multiple citizenship for its citizens and such citizens will automatically lose their Indonesian citizenship if another citizenship is acquired voluntarily.
 Special exceptions allow newly born citizens to hold dual nationalities (including Indonesian) until his/her eighteenth birthday after which a choice of either nationalities should be decided.
 The latest Indonesian passport has different national birds and sceneries on each page.

 The latest version of the Indonesian passport was first announced on 30 October 2014.
 Visible revisions include: